 TRACK YOUR CYCLE

 Regular menstrual and ovulation cycles are key to getting pregnant.
-There are a handful of apps out there that make tracking it pretty easy (my favorite is MyFlo).
+The best way to understand your cycle is by tracking basal body temperature.
+My favorite “Period” expert Lisa Hendrickson-Jack has many helpful guides on understanding your BBT.
+Previously you had to take your temperature manually every day upon waking every morning.
+Now there are now bracelets like Ava that help track it for you.
+There are also many phone apps out there that make tracking it pretty easy (my favorite is MyFlo).
 I recommend tracking your cycle for at least five months before you want to start trying.
 This will give you a good idea of when you ovulate, aka the 12-48 hours when the egg drops and prime time to make a baby.
 If you end up having any issues getting pregnant, the first thing medical practitioners will ask you is for details on your cycle, so it’s a good idea all around to track it.

 BALANCE YOUR HORMONES

 Related to tracking your monthly cycle, get a panel run to see what your hormones are doing every month.
 If you have any PMS at all, you likely have some sort of hormonal imbalance.
 Naturopaths, acupuncturists and many other medical practitioners can test your hormones and interpret the results for you.
 Then, they can give you a plan on how to balance your hormones (usually through diet), lowering stress and supplementation.

 I recommend working with the functional medical practitioners I mentioned above because most OBGYN’s do not specialize in balancing hormones and don’t have access to in depth hormone tests.
 Of course, it never hurts to ask your OBGYN first!